puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+###Type: netscaler_servicegroup

+Enables you to manage a group of services.
+For example, if you enable or disable any option, such as compression, health monitoring, or graceful shutdown for a service group, the option is enabled for all the members of the service group.

+#### Parameters

+#####`appflow_logging`

+Enables logging of AppFlow information.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+#####`autoscale_mode`

+Auto scale option for a servicegroup.
+Valid options: **TODO**

+#####`cache_type`

+Cache type supported by the cache server.
+Valid options: **TODO**

+#####`cacheable`

+Uses the transparent cache redirection virtual server to forward requests to the cache server.
+May not [**TODO**: "May not" as in "can not" or as in "might not"?] be specified if cache_type is 'TRANSPARENT', 'REVERSE', or 'FORWARD'.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+#####`client_idle_timeout`

+Specifies the time, in seconds, after which to terminate an idle client connection.

+Max = 31536000. **TODO**: default?

+#####`client_ip`

+Inserts an HTTP header with the client's IPv4 or IPv6 address as its value, before forwarding a request to the service.
+Used if the server needs the client's IP address for security, accounting, or other purposes, and setting the Use Source IP parameter is not a viable option.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+#####`client_ip_header`

+Name for the HTTP header whose value must be set to the IP address of the client.
+Used with the Client IP parameter.
+If you set the Client IP parameter, and you do not specify a name for the header, the appliance uses the header name specified for the global Client IP Header parameter.
+If the global Client IP Header parameter is not specified, the appliance inserts a header with the name "client-ip."

+#####`client_keepalive`

+Enables client keep-alive for the service.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'. **TODO:** Default?

+#####`comments`

+Any comments you want associated with this object.

+#####`down_state_flush`

+Flushes all active transactions associated with a service whose state transitions from UP to DOWN.
+Do not enable this option for applications that must complete their transactions.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'. **TODO**: Default?

+#####`ensure`

+The basic state that the resource should be in.

+Valid values are 'present', 'absent'.

+#####`graceful_shutdown`

+Indicates graceful shutdown of the server.
+System will wait for all outstanding connections to this server to be closed before disabling the server.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'. **TODO**: Default?

+#####`health_monitoring`

+Monitors the health of this service.
+Available settings function as follows:

+* YES - Send probes to check the health of the service.
+* NO - Do not send probes to check the health of the service.
+With the NO option, the appliance shows the service as UP at all times.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+#####`http_compression`

+Enables compression for the specified service. **TODO**: Valid options?
+Default?

+#####`http_profile`

+Name of the HTTP profile that contains HTTP configuration settings for the service group.

+#####`max_clients`

+Maximum number of simultaneous open connections to the service.
+Accepts an integer.

+Max = 4294967294.

+#####`max_requests`

+Maximum number of requests that can be sent on a persistent connection to the service.
+Connection requests beyond this value are rejected.
+Accepts an integer.

+Max = 65535.

+#####`maximum_bandwidth`

+Maximum bandwidth, in Kbps, allocated to the service.
+Accepts an integer.

+Max = 4294967287.

+#####`member_port`

+The port for the service group members.
+Only valid when autoscale_mode is POLICY.

+#####`monitor_threshold`

+Minimum sum of weights of the monitors that are bound to this service.
+Used to determine whether to mark a service as UP or DOWN.
+Accepts an integer.

+Max = 65535.

+#####`name`

+Name for the object.
+Must begin with an ASCII alphabetic or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at (@), equals (=), and hyphen (-) characters.

+#####`net_profile`

+Network profile for the service group. **TODO**: Valid options?
+Default?

+#####`protocol`

+*Required*.
+Protocol in which data is exchanged with the service group. **TODO**: Valid options?
+Default?

+#####`server_idle_timeout`

+Time, in seconds, after which to terminate an idle server connection.
+Accepts an integer.

+Max = 31536000.

+#####`state`

+The state of the object. **TODO**: Default?

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+#####`sure_connect`

+The state of SureConnect for the service.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+#####`surge_protection`

+Enables surge protection for the service.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+#####`tcp_buffering`

+Enables TCP buffering for the service.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+#####`tcp_profile`

+Name of the TCP profile that contains TCP configuration settings for the service group.

+#####`traffic_domain_id`

+Uniquely identifies the traffic domain in which you want to configure the entity.
+If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.
+Accepts an integer from 0 to 4096

+#####`use_client_ip`

+Whether to use the client's IP address as the source IP address when initiating a connection to the server.
+When creating a service, if you do not set this parameter, the service inherits the global Use Source IP setting.
+However, you can override this setting after you create the service.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+#####`use_proxy_port`

+Whether to use the proxy port as the source port when initiating connections with the server.
+With the NO setting, the client-side connection port is used as the source port for the server-side connection.

+Note: This parameter is available only when the Use Source IP (USIP) parameter is set to YES.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+###Type: netscaler_servicegroup_lbmonitor_bind

+Manage a binding between a servicegroup and a loadbalancing monitor.

+#### Parameters

+#####`ensure`

+The basic state that the resource should be in.

+Valid values are 'present', 'absent'.

+#####`name`
+The title of the bind resource, composed of the title of the service group and the title of the lbmonitor: 'servicegroup_name/lbmonitor_name'.

+#####`passive`

+Indicates if the monitor is passive.
+A passive monitor does not remove servicegroup from LB decision when the threshold is breached.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+#####`state`

+The configured state (enable/disable) of the bound monitor.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

+#####`weight`

+Weight to assign to the monitor-servicegroup binding.
+When a monitor is UP, the weight assigned to its binding with the servicegroup determines how much the monitor contributes toward keeping the health of the servicegroup above the value configured for the Monitor Threshold parameter.
+Accepts an integer from 1 to 100.

+###Type: netscaler_servicegroup_member

+Manages a member of a servicegroup.

+#### Parameters

+#####`ensure`

+The basic state that the resource should be in.

+Valid values are 'present', 'absent'.

+#####`name`

+The title of the bind resource, composed of the title of the service group and the title of the server port: 'servicegroup_name/server_name:server_port'.

+#####`state`

+The configured state (enable/disable) of the service group.

+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', 'OFF'.

+#####`weight`

+Weight to assign to the servers in the service group.
+Specifies the capacity of the servers relative to the other servers in the load balancing configuration.
+The higher the weight, the higher the percentage of requests sent to the service.
+Accepts an integer from 1 to 100.

 ###Type: netscaler_service_lbmonitor_bind

 Manages a binding between a NetScaler service representation object and a load balancing monitor.